mtharrison/matt-harrison.com2/content/posts/hacking-on-deno.md

 ## Some Deno Rust <-> TS basics

-Pure JavaScript in V8 has limited functionality, aside from the built-in language features of course.
+Pure JavaScript executing in V8 has limited functionality, aside from the built-in language features of course.
 Anything else that interacts with the operating system, such as networking, timers and process control needs to be provided by the host environment.
 That host environment in the case of Node.js is written in C++ and for Deno it's written in Rust.

 First let's touch upon how we communicate between TS and Rust.
 Remember when I mentioned that [Node.js pokes holes into V8](https://github.com/nodejs/node/blob/master/src/node_process_object.cc#L165), injecting functions for each of the features it provides.
 Deno takes a different approach, instead it only pokes a single hole into V8 and provides a single function `dispatch()` that can be called from unpriviledged code. `dispatch()` accepts a message which may be one of many types, along with additional arguments and a buffer. `dispatch()` returns a message (or a `Promise` over a message).
 By using this very controlled method of message passing, Deno exerts much more restraint over the sandbox.

 But what is this message?
 And isn't it expensive to keep passing them around?
-Rust uses [Flatbuffers](https://google.github.io/flatbuffers/) to encode typed messages which are passing between Rust and JS as byte arrays.
-The message fields can be read in place very efficiently with no (de)serialization required.
+Rust uses [Flatbuffers](https://google.github.io/flatbuffers/) to encode typed messages which are passed between Rust and JS as byte buffers.
+The message fields can then be read in place very efficiently with no (de)serialization required.

-[insert diagram here]

 ## Adding a synchronous Rust feature to the privileged side